PostHog/posthog.com/contents/blog/how-we-improved-feature-flags-resiliency.md

 When you can't connect to the database, it's a quick operation: you tried connecting, you failed, you raise an error, and any system depending on you can quickly make a decision.

 However, what if the database isn't down, but just painfully slow?
 For example:
-	- you're deadlocked in a transaction.
+- You're deadlocked in a transaction.
-	- you have several transactions running at the same time, slowing the overall system down.
+- You have several transactions running at the same time, slowing the overall system down.
-	- when a potentially infinite loop is hammering the database hundreds of time a second.
+- When a potentially infinite loop is hammering the database hundreds of time a second.

 To us, a database that can't quickly respond is equivalent to a database that is down.
 To defend against this, we introduced statement timeouts of one second for flag evaluations.
 This helps us quickly catch if things are slow, and defends against timing out.